mustadev/spring-boot-url-shortener/README.md

 # Spring Boot Url Shortner
-this an implementation of of simple url shortener
+this an implementation of of simple url shortener using *Sping Boot and Angular*

 ## Features
 - [x] Spring boot Back End.